That1Panda/Facial-Keypoint-Detection/README.md

    - **Custom Layers**: Additional fully connected layers are added to predict the coordinates of facial keypoints.

 3. **Training Process**
-   - Utilizes a Mean Squared Error (MSE) loss for regression of keypoint coordinates.
+   - Utilizes L1 Loss (Mean Absolute Error) for regression of keypoint coordinates.
    - Uses **Adam optimizer** for faster convergence.

 4. **Testing on New Images**